About Advocacy DayEducate Congress about important issues faced by people in the hereditary cancer community.

-Advocates with interests and concerns about the needs of people with or at risk of hereditary cancer from around the U.S. came together to meet with federal lawmakers or their staff—hereditary cancer survivors, previvors, family members, healthcare professionals and researchers.
-When possible, they were grouped with a few other advocates from their state or region of the country.
+Advocates with interests and concerns about the needs of people with or at risk of hereditary cancer from around the U.S. will come together to meet with federal lawmakers or their staff—hereditary cancer survivors, thrivers, previvors, family members, healthcare professionals and researchers.

-Participants attended an Advocacy Day training to help them prepare.
-They also received meeting prep materials and more in-depth education regarding the issues and talking points for the appointments.
+Participants will attend virtual Advocacy Day training to help them prepare.
+They will also receive meeting prep materials and more in-depth education regarding the issues and talking points for the appointments.

-For many, it was their first time participating in an advocacy event.
-Leading up to Advocacy Day, we reviewed our unified message and the legislation for which we advocated.
-We also taught participants about advocating and how to share their stories in a way that leaves a memorable impression on congressional representatives.
+Leading up to Advocacy Day, we will review our unified message and the legislation we support.
+We will also teach participants about advocating and how to share their stories in a way that leaves a memorable impression on congressional representatives.
 The experiences and perspectives of people in our community are important.